GreenSupplyChain-DIH/shepherdai-collector/README.md

 ## Local development

-1. Copy `.env.example` to `.env` and fill in the Jetson and database values.
+1. Copy `.env.example` to `.env` and fill in the SHEPHERD-AI and database values.
 2. Ensure the CEI-InOE PostgreSQL service is reachable and the telemetry tables already exist.
 3. Run `make test`.
 4. Run `make run`.

 ## Historical backfill

-Import a bounded, inclusive UTC date range from the Jetson history endpoint:
+Import a bounded, inclusive UTC date range from the SHEPHERD-AI history endpoint:

 ```sh
 go run ./cmd/cow-collector backfill --from 2026-09-01 --to 2026-09-15